hamzakasirga/iconicss/README.md

 ## Why use iConicss?

-* Because CSS3 is now widely suported by all main browsers.
+* Because CSS3 is now widely supported by all main browsers.
 * Because it may result in cool transition and morphing effects when changing icons.
 * Because it's fun!
 Like building a Lego:registered: model with a limited set of bricks.